panchul/workspace/doc/Links.md

 - [Univied Modeling Language(UML)](UML.md)
 - Golden Triangle Cost/Quality/TimeToMarket
   https://blog.feabhas.com/2018/08/technical-debt/
 - Holacracy and Open Book Management https://www.holacracy.org/
 - Open Book Management - we share the exact details of our Balance Sheet and P&L Statement with our entire team in real-time, ensuring that our staff has the data they need to treat the business as if it were their own.
 - Why Programmers should be managers: https://habr.com/sandbox/125674/
+- SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
+  Strengths and weaknesses are internal to your company—things that you have some control over and can change. (e.g. who is on your team, your patents and intellectual property, your location, etc.)

 ## Cryptography, Network Security, etc.